colinskow/pouch-mirror/readme.md

   });
 ```

+API
+---
+PouchMirror uses that exact same API as [PouchDB](http://pouchdb.com/api.html), but does some magic in the background
+to ensure your local mirror stays in perfect sync.

 Road Map
 ---
 **1) Callback functions**

 I personally use Promises exclusively and don't use callbacks.
 If someone wants this functionality, I would be happy to